shantanoo-desai/blog/content/posts/books/Blood_River_Butcher_Tim.md

 ---
 title: "Blood River: A Journey to Africa's Broken Heart by Tim Butcher"

-description: "Some noteworthy paragraphs and thoughts from the Book and the Congo"
+description: "Some noteworthy paragraphs and resources from the Book and the Congo"
 date: 2020-05-14T14:30:42+02:00
 draft: true
 author: "Shan"